spewil/phd/notes/meetings.md

 		- GPI paper
 		- what guarantees can we prove to our thing?
 - policies are being combined somewhere in the brain, not sure where
-	- mixing actual motor actions, as opposed to politics
+	- mixing actual motor actions, as opposed to policies

 - for Neurips
 	- 2D env